Development and Transportation Projects

 - Low maintenance design

 A summary for each project can be found below.
 More detailed information can be found on the post announcing the projects.
+Most of the work has been completed, despite the cold and snow in late fall; remaining work will be completed in spring 2020.

 (Last updated: April 2019) A pedestrian crossing will be added at Merivale and Viscount Avenue, connect to a sidewalk through the trianglened throughout the winter.
 The one-way section of Merivale will be narrowed.
 Armour stone walls along the new sidewalk can act as informal seating.
 Armour stone at the southern tip of the triangle will create a barrier from traffic.